danielyxie/bitburner/doc/source/netscript/sleeveapi/getTask.rst

 .. js:function:: getTask(sleeveNumber)

-    :param int sleeveNumber: index of the sleeve to retrieve task from.
+    :param int sleeveNumber: Index of the sleeve to retrieve task from.
+See :ref:`here <netscript_sleeveapi_referencingaduplicatesleeve>`

     Return the current task that the sleeve is performing. type is set to "Idle" if the sleeve isn't doing anything